-Steel is a combination of iron and carbon, but did you know there are more than 3,500 different grades of steel?
-A steel’s grade is determined by the amount of carbon, what other alloys it contains, and the way it has been processed.
+Most people think that steel is just a pre-set combination of iron and carbon, but did you know there are more than 3,500 different grades of steel?
+You can find a steel’s grade by measuring the amount of carbon, the other alloys it contains, and the way the manufacturer processes it.

 The Four Types of Steel

-- Alloy Steels contain alloying elements like nickel, copper, chromium, and/or aluminum.
-These additional elements are used to influence the metal’s strength, ductility, corrosion resistance, and machinability.
+Alloy steels are created by adding additional alloying elements like nickel, copper, chromium, and/or aluminum.
+Incorporating these elements enhances the steel's strength, ductility, corrosion resistance, and machinability.

 What are the different grades of steel?

-Steel grading systems provide a way to categorize steel based on all the different factors that can influence its properties and uses.
+Steel grading systems give us a way to categorize steel types based on all the different uses that make them distinct.

-For instance, the rate steel is cooled can impact how its molecules are joined together, as can the amount of time the steel is held at several critical temperature points during the cooling process.
-It’s possible for two steels with the same alloy content to have different grades based on this heat treatment process.
+For instance, the rate that manufacturers cool steel can impact how strong it is on a molecular level.
+The amount of time they keep steel at critical temperatures during the cooling process plays an important role as well.
+In fact, it's possible for two sheets of steel with the same alloy content to have different grades based on their heat-treatment process.

 - The SAE Grading System uses a four-digit number for classification.
 The first two digits denote the steel type and alloying element concentration, and the last two digits indicate the carbon concentration of the metal.